If you’re thinking about going to Las Vegas in December, we’ve got you covered. We provide you with everything you need to know about

 Attractions/Shows: Every attraction is open in December, and all the shows are running.

-Pools: In December, only a few hotels have heated pools.
+Pools: December is not the best pool weather.
+However, some hotels have their heated pools open, especially on the Strip.
 Make sure to check with your hotel first.

 Accommodation: Hotel prices are moderate in early December, but they begin to rise before Christmas.